Problem

 Story Data

-Clubs can take place after school, on weekends, or during the summer, and they can be held in-person or entirely online.
+Clubs can take place after school, on weekends, or during the summer, and can be held in-person or online.
 On average, GWC Clubs serve 12 students, and while the focus is on centering the experiences of girls and non-binary students, students of all genders are welcome to join and participate.
-“I was given the opportunity to talk to women who have successful careers in the field,” said Myisha Kinberg, Club alum.
+“I was given the opportunity to talk to women who have successful careers in the field,” said Myisha Kinberg, Clubs alum.
 “They made me understand that computer science isn’t just about 1’s and 0’s, it’s about combining your interests with technology to better the future.”

 Location